melt-umn/melt-website/content/silver/concepts/unique-references.md

 4. A clause of a `case` in a unique context
 5. An argument in a call to a known function or production, where the child/parameter is not a type variable
 6. An argument in an arbitrary function application, where the parameter is not a type variable or undecorated nonterminal type
-7. The return expression of a function, if the function has a `UniqueDecorated` parameter
+7. The return expression of a function, if the function has a `Decorated!` parameter
-8. The body of a lambda, if the unique reference is to a `UniqueDecorated` lambda parameter
+8. The body of a lambda, if the unique reference is to a `Decorated!` lambda parameter

 Cases 1 and 2 above are unique contexts, because although the values of these expressions are decorated every time the production is decorated (or the function is called, in the case of locals in a function), these values are newly created every time the enclosing production is decorated - thus, they are only decorated once.

 Cases 3 and 4 are self-evident - these values of these sub-expressions are decorated when the enclosing expression is decorated.

-Case 6 constitutes a unique context because no production/function that passes the uniqueness analysis can decorate a unique reference argument more than once, and no other type besides a nonterminal can be decorated at all.
+Case 5 constitutes a unique context because no production/function that passes the uniqueness analysis can decorate a unique reference argument more than once, and no other type besides a nonterminal can be decorated at all.
 The parameter/child must however be monomorphic (cannot contain type variables), as there is no restriction preventing polymorphic values from being duplicated - solving this would require introducing some notion of linear types.